Bearer/bearer/docs/guides/configure-scan.md

 ```

 <br/>
-{% callout "info" %} If you're looking for more options when it comes to managing findings, take a look at <a href="/guides/bearer-cloud">Bearer Cloud</a>. {% endcallout %}
+{% callout "info" %} If you're looking for more options when it comes to managing findings, take a look at <a href="/guides/bearer-cloud">Bearer Cloud</a>.
+For ignored findings in particular, see <a href="/guides/bearer-cloud/#ignored-findings-in-bearer-cloud">Ignored findings in Bearer Cloud</a>. {% endcallout %}

 ## Skip or ignore specific rules